tildetown/rodo/README.md

 This document serves as a reference for operating rodo.
 This document assumes you have basic command line skills.

-If you are experience with setting up software projects, you can skip to the [Quick start](#quick-start) section.
+If you are experienced in setting up software projects, you can skip to the [Quick start](#quick-start) section.

 # Screenshot